LimePay/docs/Getting-Started.md

 * ##### Configuration steps

-**Important** If you do not provide the on-boarding team with the configuration that you want, the default one will be used.
+**Important!** If you do not provide the on-boarding team with the configuration that you want, the default one will be used.

 There are templates for four different components:
 1. Invoice email subject. ( **Default** - Invoice )